Home

 He married, 3rd, Elizabeth Low on 8 April 1837.
 Bryant D. May was the

-Justice of the Peace (J. P.) and Thomas Rice witnessed the marriage.
+Justice of the Peace (J. P.) at that marriage and Thomas Rice witnessed.

 Children of Jinnett Holland and Elizabeth Low: